hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 version) and inturn start recieving full content wrt that nw context id, i.e by discarding any existing lostpkts info and start with a new lostpkts list which tells full content is missing.

+24BitCtxtVer is as the name suggests 24bit wide and occupy the Lower 3 bytes of the total 4 byte space available for Flag+CtxtVer.

+8BitFlag for now could be None or SaveClientContext.
+If SaveClientContext is set then the client on receiving such a packet will save the client context.

 savecontext flag should be used by client to save the client side context for the current session.